thelia-modules/SmartyFilter/Readme.md

 ### Service

-First create a class with a public method name filter.
+First create a class with a public method named filter.
 Add your filter in it.

 Exemple :